bobwilmes/aers/README.md

 # License
 MIT License

-Copyright (c) Bob Wilmes and others 2021
+Copyright @copy; Bob Wilmes and others 2021

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the